Lewiston officer IDs teen in melee video

 Nkurunziza was charged with misdemeanor assault in Portland District Court.

-A couple whose children are adults and not living at home has offered to let Nkurunziza live with them at their home more than 20 miles from Lewiston rather than at the jail.
+A couple whose children are adults and not living at home has offered to let Nkurunziza live with them at their home more than 20 miles from Lewiston instead of at the jail.

 Lobozzo argued Nkurunziza had steered clear of trouble during his two years at Lewiston High School, and during his first 100 days at Long Creek.